Vyral/monte-mohr-recruiting/_posts/2021-10-14-a-conversation-with-gopal-basnet.md

 5:30—Working as an employment program coordinator in Nashville

 We’re so happy that Gopal was able to join us and share his story (albeit a very abbreviated version).
-If you know of anyone with a story like Gopal’s that deserves to be shared with the world, or if you have any questions, don’t hesitate to reach out to us.
+If you know of anyone with a story like Gopal’s that deserves to be shared with the world or if you have any questions, don’t hesitate to reach out to us.